CYB3RMX/Qu1cksc0pe/README.md

 ## Registry
 <b>This category contains functions and strings about:</b>
 - Creating or destroying registry keys.
-- Changing registry keys and registry logs.
+- Changing registry keys and logs.

 ## File
 <b>This category contains functions and strings about:</b>
-- Creating/changing/infecting/deleting files.
+- Creating/modifying/infecting/deleting files.
-- Getting informations about file contents and file systems.
+- Getting information about file contents and filesystems.

 ## Networking/Web
 <b>This category contains functions and strings about:</b>
-- Communicating malicious hosts.
+- Communicating with malicious hosts.
-- Download malicious files.
+- Downloading malicious files.
 - Sending informations about infected machine and its user.

 ## Process